 Rights for Fathers Seeking Full Custody

-In general, a father has the same right to full custody of a child as the child’s mother.
+Generally, a father has the same right to full custody of a child as the child’s mother.
 Men technically don’t face greater challenges when trying to achieve full custody.
 However, the man has historically been the “breadwinner” in American families.
 If a man has a highly demanding work schedule and the child is not yet school-aged, a family court may worry that the father will not have enough time to manage full custody of the child.

 Situations in Which a Father Can Expect Full Custody